|Approved by||University Council, 17 April 2012|

-To ensure investments and borrowings are made in accordance with legislative requirements including the Crown Entities Act 2004, the Education Act 1989 and the Public Finance Act 1989.
+- To ensure investments and borrowings are made in accordance with legislative requirements including the Crown Entities Act 2004, the Education and Training Act 2020 and the Public Finance Act 1989.

-This policy applies to the University and its subsidiaries.
+This policy applies to the University of Otago.

 1. Investments Permitted by Legislation

 - The Public Finance Act 1989 (section 65I - Investment of public money) requires that the University, as a Crown Entity, invests funds in accordance with the rules applying to the Treasury’s investment of public money.
 This allows Crown Entities to invest in bank deposits (whether in New Zealand or elsewhere) approved by the Minister of Finance for the purpose; and in public securities that the Minister may approve for the purpose.
 The Minister can grant exemptions to these criteria.